 “By working with those at risk, ensuring that there is mentoring and support , we can also prevent young people getting groomed for this criminal activity.
 These projects are aimed at further building relationships and trust with young people and communities, so that collectively we can keep children and young people safe.”

 The funding will be used to bring together the Multi-Agency Sexual Exploitation (MASE) and Child Criminal Exploitation (CCE) teams to form the Multi-Agency Child Exploitation (MACE) Team.
 The team’s work will focus on identifying those at risk of becoming subject to exploitation, and putting in place intervention and support for individuals, families and the wider community.
 Over the course of a 15-month pilot, the team will work to raise awareness of the threat of child exploitation, providing training and advice to frontline professionals on recognising the signs and understanding referral processes.

 Detached Youth Workers

 Specialist youth workers will focus on building relationships with those vulnerable to exploitation in the Norwich area.
 The service, designed in partnership with Norfolk County Council will focus on engaging with young people not known to other services.
-The youth workers will link in with the MACE Team and Norfolk’s Multi-Agency Safeguarding Hub (MASH), sharing local intelligence to help identify need and making referrals to wider support services.
+The youth workers will link in with the MACE Team and Norfolk’s Multi-Agency Safeguarding Hub (MASH), to help reduce risk to young people as well as identifying need and making referrals to wider support services.

 Family Support Practitioners